General Frequently Asked Questions

 The ideal outcome is that each employee finds work that is engaging, meaningful, and career-building.
 Moving to a full-time opportunity from a temporary assignment is our goal it that fits with the employee’s goals.
 We want all employees to find fulfilling work that contributes to their ability to lead independent lives in the communities of their choice.

 Our employees earn wages that are standard in the industries in which they work.
-We also provide them with a variety of benefits including health insurance options and flexibility for medical absences.
+We also provide 100% Galt paid benefits, including health insurance options and flexibility for medical absences.

 We match people with disabilities to jobs in the public and private sectors, including jobs in accounting, administrative, food service, general labor, IT, janitorial, and light industrial.
 While these are some of the more typical roles we fill, we also look forward to working with individuals who have worked as doctors, lawyers, and in other professions who and are seeking new opportunities for employment.
 If an organization has a need for an employee with a specific skill set, there’s a very good chance we can help them!

+We work with government agencies, midsize private companies and larger publicly traded companies.
+We have a strong track record of success in Oregon, Oklahoma, Delaware, and Pennsylvania.
+And, we’re constantly looking for new opportunities in other geographies.
 We look forward to working with clients who have difficulty finding talent in the marketplace.
 We have solutions for unmet talent needs.
-We work with government agencies, midsize private companies and larger publicly traded companies.
-We have a strong track record of success in Oregon, Oklahoma, and Pennsylvania.
-And, we’re constantly looking for new opportunities in other geographies.